-- A letter of commitment written by the organization’s Director.
-The Director should review and approve the submission and agree to the strategy proposed.
-(Consider this a letter of support for the SCI project and Zero Suicide at your Center)
+- A letter of commitment written by the organization’s CEO/Senior Executive Leader.
+The CEO/Senior Executive Leader should review and approve the submission and agree to the strategy proposed.

-- A narrative that, in two to four pages, responds to the following:
+- A narrative that responds to the following:

-a.
-Briefly describe the members of your team and the relevant skills, knowledge, and experience they bring to the Zero Suicide Academy.
+- Briefly describe the members of your Zero Suicide implementation team and their relevant skills, knowledge, and experience.

-Note: Zero Suicide Implementation team members should include persons who can both champion Zero Suicide with passion and have some power and influence in your system.
-This can include clinical directors, senior clinical staff with coordination over a certain area or department, information technology, risk management or quality improvement, person with lived experience.
+Note: Zero Suicide implementation team members should include persons who can both champion Zero Suicide with passion and those who have some power and influence in your system.
+This can include clinical directors, senior clinical staff with coordination over a certain area or department, information technology, risk management or quality improvement, or person with lived experience.

-Application materials should be submitted via the Zero Suicide Institute website by July 23, 2020 at 5:00 pm EST. You will be notified via email by July 30, 2020 about your application status.
+Application materials should be submitted via the Zero Suicide Institute website by October 13th, 2020.